Skip to main content

 Data written to files before commit

-The data from the transaction is actually written to the files before the commit.
-Main history stays in the WAL or the REDO log files.
-Database engines then uses this to ensure if the data must be visible to the transaction or not.
+The transaction's data is written to the files before the commit.
+The main history stays in the WAL or REDO log files.
+The engine uses this to decide if the data is visible to a transaction.

 transactions exist always